+While Beilein lacks pro experience, he's long been regarded as one of college hoops' best minds and has shown an ability to develop young players.
 His hiring is a bit of a surprise since it was expected the Cavs would hire a younger coach for their growing team.
 Cleveland is expected to surround Beilein with an experienced staff.

 The Cavs were able to lure Beilein away from Michigan, where he was the winningest coach in school history with a 278-150 record in 12 seasons.
 He had talks with the Detroit Pistons last year when they were in the market for a new coach, but Beilein said he was never offered that job.